QwikDev/qwik/.changeset/shaggy-sloths-talk.md

 '@builder.io/qwik': patch
 ---

-The PrefetchServiceWorker now has a more efficient graph and only prefetches direct imports.
-This greatly improves load performance.
+The PrefetchServiceWorker now has a more efficient graph and only prefetches direct imports and, at a lower priority, task QRL segments.
+This greatly improves its load performance.